Melanoma risks and causes

 People with higher socioeconomic status have a higher risk of melanoma and this is probably due to well off people taking more foreign holidays.
 But there may be other factors involved.
 It is also important to be careful during hot spells in the UK.

 Sunbed companies will keep trying to tell you that their type of sunbed is safe.
 But they aren't.
 And newer machines are no safer than than the old machines.
 We know from research that the type of ultraviolet light used in sunbeds (UVA) can cause all types of skin cancer.
 The International Agency for Research into Cancer (IARC) has classified using sunbeds as a cause of melanoma.
 In 2012, an analysis of 27 studies reported that people have an increase in risk if they have ever used a sunbed.
 And the risk was highest for people who had used a sunbed before the age of 35.

 Using a sunbed to get a tan before you go on holiday can also increase the risk of melanoma.
 There is no such thing as a safe tan.

-Doctors are unclear about how sunscreen affects your risk of melanoma.
-This is partly because it is difficult to design studies to look at this.
-Some research studies have shown that using sunscreen does not reduce the risk of getting melanoma.
-It may even increase the risk.
-This may be because people wearing sunscreen sometimes stay longer in the sun because they think they are protected.
+It is difficult to study how sunscreen affects the risk of melanoma.
+This is partly because people who use sunscreen may stay longer in the sun because they think they are protected.
 So they actually get more exposure to ultraviolet light overall.
 We need more research to understand more about how sunscreen affects melanoma risk.